Axle10/Sath-e-App/README.md

 1. yarn add
 2. npx react-native run-android

-Kindly download and run the installabels.bat file for resolving any javascript dependencies in the app.
+3.Kindly download and run the installabels.bat file for resolving any javascript dependencies in the app.